networknt/json-schema-validator/doc/yaml-line-numbers.md

 ### Scenario 1, solution part 1 - capturing line details during initial parsing

 One solution is to use a custom [JsonNodeFactory](https://fasterxml.github.io/jackson-databind/javadoc/2.10/com/fasterxml/jackson/databind/node/JsonNodeFactory.html) that returns custom JsonNode objects which are created during initial parsing, and which record the original YAML locations that were being parsed at the time they were created.
-The shortened example below shows this
+The example below shows this

 ```
     public static class MyNodeFactory extends JsonNodeFactory